getahunTiruneh/Nova-Financial-Solutions/README.md

 6. **Create a Pull Request:**
    - Go to the original repository and create a pull request from your forked repository and branch.

-7. **Discuss and Review:**
-   - Engage with the repository maintainers and respond to any feedback.

 Thank you for your contributions!